 While no paper (document or photograph) can last forever, archived originals can last for years if they are properly cared for.
 Joe Callahan, chairman of the Scrapbook Preservation Society, recommends using acid free, buffered paper to preserve historical family items you want to use in a scrapbook.
 Original newspaper clippings should be treated with an archival spray (available at arts and crafts stores) to neutralize acids on the paper's surface, and placed into a protective sleeve, preferably one made from polyethylene, polypropylene, or polyester (avoid PVC).

 Map out your family history by beginning your own genealogical search that involves conducting family interviews, collecting records, and getting in touch with others who share your interest or family name.

-Not everyone is blessed with a close relative who is a family-history buff.
-But just about anyone can figure out where their people come from and use that knowledge to enjoy family-roots travel, whether that means simply taking the kids to see the hometown where your parents or grandparents lived in New England, or going a bit further down the branches of the family tree in San Francisco.
+Not everyone is blessed with a close relative, but just about anyone can figure out where their ancestors come from and use that knowledge to enjoy family-roots travel, whether that means simply taking the kids to see the hometown where your parents or grandparents lived in New England, or going a bit further down the branches of the family tree in San Francisco.

 Swipe here for next slide

 Preserve everything with a family scrapbook.
 Scan photographs into digital copies, then the pages can be printed and compiled into an album sent to family members.
 Just remember: "Any paper used in a scrapbook should be acid-free and buffered to increase the longevity of the paper placed atop it," Callahan says.
 "It's especially helpful if the paper is both acid-free and photo-safe."

 Discover family history straight from the source—your relatives.
 Record interviews from senior family members at a gathering by covering the basics (such as the subject's full name and place of birth).
 Then ask open-ended questions to prompt interesting life stories like, "When did our family first arrive in this country, and where did those relatives emigrate from?"

 8 of 8